frameable/aviary.sh/README.md

 The modules directory contains a directory for each module.
 In each module directory live the files:
   - `apply` - idempotent bash script that will ensure the given service or program is installed and running
   - `variables` - list of bash variable assignments local to the module
+  - `test` - bash script to assert that all looks well after we've run `apply`
   - any other files (templates, configuration files, etc) necessary to support the `apply` script

 ### Directives